-Graduate students who expect to participate in internship shall meet all the Teacher Education program admission criteria described in the Alabama Administrative Code and be admitted to a Teacher Education program after the completion of FED 501 and FED 529.
+Graduate students who expect to participate in internship shall meet all the Teacher Education program admission criteria described in the Alabama Administrative Code and be admitted to a Teacher Education program.
 Only students who have a minimum of 3.25 grade point average (GPA) overall will be eligible for internship.
 Graduate students must obtain and maintain a minimum overall of 3.25 grade point average (GPA) throughout their program.
 An application for internship must be completed and filed in the Office of Field Experiences at least one semester prior to the internship semester.
-The deadline for the spring is

-September 15 of the previous semester, and for the fall semester, March 15 of the previous semester.
-Before a graduate student can participate in internship, the following prerequisites must be met:
+The deadline for the spring is September 30 of the previous semester, and for the fall semester, March 30 of the previous semester.
+Before a graduate student can participate in internship, the following Prerequisite must be met:

-- The student must have on file an application to a Teacher Education Program. - 2.
+- 1. The student must have on file an application to a Teacher Education Program. - 2.
 The student must meet all requirements for admission to a Teacher Education Program. - 3.
 The student must meet general studies requirements. - 4.
 The student must have obtained and maintained a minimum of 3.00 grade point average in professional studies, the teaching field and 3.25 GPA overall. - 5.
 All undergraduate deficiencies must be completed. - 6.
-The student must have completed all course work (excluding internship) from the State approved checklist. - 7.
-The student must have removed all grades of "Incomplete." - The student must not have any grades of "C" or lower in any course. - 9.
-Program of Study must be on file with the Teacher Service Center and the Graduate Office. - 10.
-Official transcripts from other universities and colleges attended must be on file with the Teacher Service Center. - 11.
-The student must obtain requisite score on the Praxis II Tests in appropriate area of concentration.
-(Including the PLT) - 12.
+The student must have completed all coursework (excluding internship) from the State approved checklist. - 7.
+The student must have removed all grades of "Incomplete." - 8.
+The student must not have any grades of "C" or lower in any course. - 9.
+Program of Study must be on file with the Center for Educator Preparation and Certification Services and the Graduate Office. - 10.
+Official transcripts from other universities and colleges attended must be on file with the Center for Educator Preparation and Certification Services. - 11.
+The student must obtain requisite score on the Praxis II Tests in appropriate area of concentration. - 12.
 The student must clear the fingerprint/background check with the State Department of Education.